 Effective power to govern

-For the last 20 years, association and assembly rights have been guaranteed by law.
+For the past 20 years, association and assembly rights have been guaranteed by law.

-The current constitution, in place since 2015, upholds these rights under Article 12, which stipulates that all citizens have the right to freely create associations, groups, companies and public utilities, as long as these are in line with the law.
+The former constitution, in effect since 2015, upheld these rights under Article 12, which stipulates that all citizens have the right to freely create associations, groups, companies and public utilities, as long as these are in line with the law.
 There is also a law on political parties and associations.
-However, the U.S. State Department reported that the government did not always respect these rights.
+The recent constitutional change of 2023 has left this mostly intact in theory.
 Demonstrations since 2013 have often turned violent and either degenerated into intergroup violence or attacks on peacekeepers.
-Outside of Bangui, across the rural CAR, de facto authorities (rebels and militia groups) have restricted (often violently) the free association and assembly rights the constitution protects on paper.
-The recent introduction of a state of emergency between January and August 2021 seriously undermined assembly rights.
-Under the guise of combatting the CPC rebel coalition, the government restricted political parties’ and civil groups’ activities.
-The redeployed military and Wagner soldiers have considerably reduced civilian spaces for critical investigations and discussing matters in all regions the army has repossessed.
+The introduction of a state of emergency between January and August 2021 seriously undermined assembly rights.
+In April 2022, the Ministry of Public Security banned all public demonstrations of political nature, and in July 2022, demonstrations against the new constitution were only possible under protection by U.N. peacekeepers.
+Under the guise of the fight against the CPC rebel coalition, the government restricted the activities of political parties and civil groups.
+During the period under review, the right of assembly was subject to frequent interference or government restrictions, especially in the case of political meetings.
+This curtailment of rights is driven by the government’s fear of a renewed flare-up of rebel activities that could further destabilize the country, as well as the increasingly autocratic demeanor of the sitting government.

 Association / assembly rights

 The CAR’s constitution guarantees freedom of expression and freedom of the press.
-However, in practice, these remain rather limited and the government has always tended to control much of the media and its content.
-The most important source of information is radio; there are numerous both public and private radio stations that operate nationwide.
-Radio Centrafrique has been the main public radio in existence since 1958.
-In contrast, there are only two television networks, one public and one private.
-The print media is comprised of about 60 publications, which are mainly available in the capital Bangui.
-Internet has become an ever more important source of information in urban areas as well as for the diaspora.
+However, in practice, these freedoms remain limited, and the government has consistently sought to control much of the media and its content.
+Radio is the most important source of information.
+There are numerous public and private radio stations operating across the nation, but only two broadcast nationwide; the rest are localized.
+Radio Centrafrique, the main public radio station, has existed since 1958.
+Radio Ndeke Luka is an independent nationwide broadcaster known for strong democratic messaging and significant foreign support (Fondation Hirondelle).
+There are only two television networks – one public and one private.
+The print media sector consists of about 60 publications, which are primarily available in the capital, Bangui, and rarely sell more than a few hundred copies daily.
+The internet has become an increasingly important source of information in urban areas as well as for the diaspora.

-In 2020, a new law on freedom of communication was adopted to protect journalists and guarantee freedom in the media.
-However, many journalists openly criticized the law’s weak implementation and limited effects in terms of ensuring the practice of independent, fact-based journalism.
+In 2020, a new law on freedom of communication was adopted to protect journalists and guarantee media freedom.
+However, many journalists openly criticize the law’s weak implementation and limited effect with regard to promoting independent, fact-based journalism.
+In 2024, the U.S. State Department reported that the government did not always respect freedoms of expression and the press.
+The report also criticized the law for allowing criminal prosecutions for defamation of public officials.

 Freedom of expression